Definition of Polysyndeton

-The term polysyndeton comes from a Greek word meaning “bound together”.
-It makes use of coordinating conjunctions like “and”, “or”, “but” and “nor” (mostly and and or) which are used to join successive words, phrases or clauses in such a way that these conjunctions are even used where they might have been omitted.
-For example, in the sentence “We have ships and men and money and stores,” the coordinating conjunction “and” is used in quick succession to join words occurring together.
-In a normal situation, the coordinating conjunction “and” is used to join the last two words of the list and the rest of the words in the list are separated or joined by a comma.
+The term polysyndeton comes from a Greek word meaning “bound together.”
+It makes use of coordinating conjunctions like and, or, but, and nor (mostly and and or) which are used to join successive words, phrases, or clauses in such a way that these conjunctions are even used where they might have been omitted.
+For example, in the sentence, “We have ships and men and money and stores,” the coordinating conjunction “and” is used in quick succession to join words occurring together.
+In a normal situation, the coordinating conjunction “and” is used to join the last two words of the list, and the rest of the words in the list are separated or joined by a comma.

 Polysyndeton vs. Asyndeton

-Polysyndeton is opposite to another stylistic device asyndeton.
-In an asyndeton, the words in a list are separated by commas and no conjunctions are used to join the words in a list.
-Thomas S. Kane describes the difference between the two devices saying that they are nothing more than the techniques of handling a long series of words or lists.
+Polysyndeton is opposite to another stylistic device known as “asyndeton.”
+In an asyndeton, the words in a list are separated by commas, and no conjunctions are used to join the words in a list.
+Thomas S. Kane describes the difference between the two devices, saying that they are nothing more than the techniques of handling a long series of words or lists.

 “And Joshua, and all of Israel with him, took Achan the son of Zerah, and the silver, and the garment, and the wedge of gold, and his sons, and his daughters, and his oxen, and his asses, and his sheep, and his tent, and all that he had.”
-(The Bible)

 This is among the best examples of polysyndeton found in classical or religious text.
 See how the conjunction “and” has been used in quick succession to join all the items given in this text.

 “I said, ‘Who killed him?’ and he said ‘I don’t know who killed him, but he’s dead all right,’ and it was dark and there was water standing in the street and no lights or windows broke and boats all up in the town and trees blown down and everything all blown and I got a skiff and went out and found my boat where I had her inside Mango Key and she was right only she was full of water.”
-(Ernest Hemingway, After the Storm)

-Hemingway has used “and” as a polysyndeton in this passage taken from “After the Storm”.
+Hemingway has used “and” as a polysyndeton in this passage taken from “After the Storm.”
 Using this literary device, Hemmingway is able to make his readers feel the anxiety that his character is feeling.

-Maya Angelou, a living female poet, is well known for her use of polysyndeton which can seem excessive at times.
-This is what she has written in her story “I Know Why the Caged Bird Sings”.
+Maya Angelou, a popular female poet, is well known for her use of polysyndeton, which can seem excessive at times.
+This is what she has written in her story I Know Why the Caged Bird Sings.

-The continuity in the entire sentence is remarkable and the rhythm is exhilarating.
+The continuity in the entire sentence is remarkable, and the rhythm is exhilarating.

 “There were frowzy fields, and cow-houses, and dunghills, and dustheaps, and ditches, and gardens, and summer-houses, and carpet-beating grounds, at the very door of the Railway.
 Little tumuli of oyster shells in the oyster season, and of lobster shells in the lobster season, and of broken crockery and faded cabbage leaves in all seasons, encroached upon its high places.”
-(Charles Dickens, Dombey and Son)

 Function of Polysyndeton